zmap/zlint/v2/integration/README.md

 Overview
 --------

-Integration tests are run during Travis with the `make integration` target of the Zlint makefile.
+Integration tests are run during the Github Actions integration test workflow with the `make integration` target of the Zlint makefile.
 This uses the default configuration located in `integration/config.json`.

 At a high level the integration test process involves fetching configured CSV data files, parsing certificates from the data file rows, linting the